Asset Type: White Papers

 The bone scan imaging schedule may be influenced by the approach used to assess progression.
 Consider an example where the 1st post-treatment scan is conducted at week 8, and subsequent follow-up scans are conducted every 8 weeks thereafter.
 If, in one metastatic CRPC clinical trial, two bone lesions at week 16 meet the criteria for progression the first time they are observed, the average time to progression will not necessarily be different from that in a different trial which requires these two bone lesions to persist into the subsequent (i.e., week 24) bone scan.

 However, when the persistence rule is applied, an additional scan would be required and as a result, switching such a patient over to a different treatment may be delayed.
 Also, in all confirmation requirements, there is the inherent risk that the additional scan is not acquired and a potential confirmed PD event is lost.
-For this reason, Calyx recommends including details in the Statistical Analysis Plan on how to address loss due to follow-up and its significance of unconfirmed progression at the last timepoint.
-Calyx also recommends detailed criteria training for sites.
+For this reason, Perceptive recommends including details in the Statistical Analysis Plan on how to address loss due to follow-up and its significance of unconfirmed progression at the last timepoint.
+Perceptive also recommends detailed criteria training for sites.
 In addition, central confirmation of progression before patients are taken off study can help reduce site-central discordance in PD confirmation and by extension, improve the accuracy of progression-dependent endpoints such as rPFS.

 4. RECOMMENDATIONS FOR THE CONSISTENT APPLICATION OF THE PCWG3 CRITERIA